 Water well and, if necessary, adjust the plant so it is upright and add additional soil if needed, Check to be sure the plant is not planted too deeply.
 If it is, raise the plant carefully and re-firm the soil.

 CONTINUING CARE

-Feed your plants once every 2-3 weeks during the growing season with a water soluble fertilizer.
-Discontinue feeding after September 1st so your plants can prepare for winter.
-Resume fertilizing when new growth appears in the spring.
+Feed your plants with a water soluble fertilizer two to three times per year.
+Avoid fertilizing after September 1st so your plants can prepare for winter.
+Resume fertilizing when new growth appears in